misje/opencti-wazuh-connector/docs/source/obs_from_inds.rst

    .. figure:: images/playbook_5.png

-   Select component *Extract obserables from indicator*
+   Select component *Extract observables from indicator*

 #.
 Select *Create observables from all indicators in the bundle*
 #.
 For both outputs, *out* and *unmodified*, add a *Send for ingestion* component